-These fish can lay anywhere from 100 to 500 eggs in each breeding cycle.
-The female will usually lay her eggs on smooth surfaces like rocks or plants in order to protect them until they hatch.
+They can lay anywhere from 100 to 500 eggs in each breeding cycle.
+Female blood parrot fish will usually lay their eggs on smooth surfaces like rocks or plants to protect them until they hatch.

-As a cichlid, the Blood Parrot fish are considered to be very peaceful and can get along with most other tank mates.
-However, keep in mind that these fish are still a type of south American cichlid and can become aggressive toward other fish.
+The Blood Parrot fish are considered to be very peaceful and can get along with most other tank mates.
+However, keep in mind that they are still a type of South American cichlid and can become aggressive toward other fish.

 They should not be kept with smaller peaceful fish as they may nip at their fins.
-Smaller peaceful fish like guppies are easy targets for these fish and should be avoided.
+Smaller peaceful fish like guppies are easy targets for them and should be avoided.

-When given enough space, the Blood Parrot Cichlids tend to spread out more within the tank rather than congregate around one area like some other cichlid species do.
+When given enough space, this fish tends to spread out more within the aquarium rather than congregate around one area as some other cichlid species do.
 This can cause territorial battles among the fish if you have super territorial species.

-Ideally, you would want to keep similar-sized fish with similar personalities in a tank.
-However, as long as the tank is large enough and the fish you are adding are not small, you can keep any fish with your parrot cichlids.
+Ideally, you would want to keep similar-sized fish with similar personalities in an aquarium.
+However, as long as the aquarium is large enough and the fish you are adding are not small, you can keep any fish with your Blood Parrot.